Summer + Water = Excitement Overload for Dogs

 Avoid Throwing Toys into Chaos

 Tossing toys repeatedly into the water can create frantic obsession.
-If you use toys:
+If you use toys:- Start on land and require calm behavior before throwing

 - Make your dog “sit” or “down” before fetching